-To check that it communicates with the right TLS server, curl uses a set of locally stored CA certificates to verify the signature of the server's certificate.
+To check that it communicates with the right TLS server, curl uses a CA store - a set of certificates to verify the signature of the server's certificate.
 All servers provide a certificate to the client as part of the TLS handshake and all public TLS-using servers have acquired that certificate from an established Certificate Authority.

-If curl is built to use a TLS library that is "native" to your platform, chances are that library will use the native CA store as well.
-If not, curl has to either have been built to know where the local CA store is, or users need to provide a path to the CA store when curl is invoked.
+If curl is not built to use a TLS library that is native to your platform (like Schannel or Secure Transport), it has to either have been built to know where the local CA store is, or users need to provide a path to the CA store when curl is invoked.

 curl built on windows that is not using the native TLS library (Schannel), have an extra sequence for how the CA store can be found and used.

-curl will search for a CA cert file named "curl-ca-bundle.crt" in these directories and in this order:
+curl searches for a CA cert file named curl-ca-bundle.crt in these directories and in this order: